Crystalline representations and Wach modules in the relative case II: Introduction

 \section{Introduction}

 The study of arithmetic Wach modules and their relationship to crystalline representations is of classical nature, having been taken up in the works of Fontaine \cite{fontaine-phigamma}, Wach \cite{wach-free, wach-torsion}, Colmez \cite{colmez-hauteur} and Berger \cite{berger-limites}.
-More explicitly, in op.\ cit.\ the authors studied the situation of an absolutely unramified extension of $\QQ_p$ with perfect residue field.
-In \cite{abhinandan-relative-wach-i} we defined a similar concept in the relative case, i.e.\ for certain étale algebras over a formal torus (see \S \ref{subsec:setup_nota} for precise setup) and showed that such objects give rise to crystalline representations of the fundamental group of the generic fiber.
+More precisely, in op.\ cit.\ the authors studied the situation of an absolutely unramified extension of $\QQ_p$ with perfect residue field.
+In \cite{abhinandan-relative-wach-i} we defined a similar concept in the relative case, i.e.\ for certain étale algebras over a formal torus (see Section \ref{subsec:setup_nota} for precise setup) and showed that such objects give rise to crystalline representations of the fundamental group of the generic fibre.
 On the other hand, in \cite{abhinandan-imperfect-wach}, we generalised the theory of Wach modules and their relationship to crystalline representations, to the imperfect residue field case.
-In this article, we combine these two generalisations of the classical theory, to discuss the equivalence in its most natural generality.
-In addition, we show that Wach modules are $q\textrm{-deformations}$ of lattices inside the filtered $(\varphi, \partial)\module$ attached to crystalline representations.
+In this article, we combine these two generalisations of the classical theory, to discuss the equivalence between Wach modules and crystalline representations in its most natural generality.
+In addition, we provide some applications of the preceding result and also show that Wach modules are $q\textrm{-deformations}$ of lattices inside the filtered $(\varphi, \partial)\module$ attached to crystalline representations.